 Nigerian Government “Sympathizes” with Boko Haram

 Many within Nigeria are asserting that the government has only ‘woken up’ to the kidnapping of the hundreds of schoolgirls because of global outcry.
-New claims that some members of the Nigerian government share the anti-Christian sentiments of Boko Haram have emerged since the group’s abduction of hundreds of schoolgirls, most of whom were Christians and remain missing one month after the incident.
+New claims that some members of the Nigerian government share the anti-Christian sentiments of an extremist group that is located primarily in Northern Nigeria have emerged since the group’s abduction of hundreds of schoolgirls, most of whom were Christians and remain missing one month after the incident.

 “Many Nigerians will tell you that they don’t trust the military.
 Some of the military and police have sympathies with Boko Haram,” said Samuel Dali, the Pastor and the President of the EYN Church of the Brethren in Mubi while speaking with the BBC World Service on May 14.
 “Most of the police are Muslim, and some of them are sympathizers with the insurgents.”